Skip to content

 • Expose students to state-of-the-art life sciences equipment, tools, and technologies.

-Applicants must be a non-profit organization with a presence in Massachusetts that are delivering OST programming relevant to the life sciences.
+Applicants must be a non-profit organization or public school/district (meeting same criteria as for Elementary and Secondary Education Grants) delivering OST programming relevant to the life sciences.

 Funding must be requested for programs that:

-Please read the full solicitation for more information about program eligibility and review criteria.
+Please read the full Solicitation (posted below) for more information about program eligibility and review criteria.

 Application